How to Stop Being Shy: 9 Guaranteed Ways To Overcome Shyness

 Is it speaking in front of people that gets you running for cover?
 Is it asking someone out?
 By identifying the triggers for your shyness, you can plan ahead and create a course of action for when you're placed in those situations.
 You can practice what you would do if faced with your triggers and work to overcome them.

 Think of these things as your “shyness bucket list.”
-Participate in small talk with strangers or work up the nerve to ask someone out.
+Participate in small talk with strangers or work up the nerve to introduce yourself or even ask someone out.
 The more you avoid social situations, the more your anxiety will fester.
 Act confidently and tell yourself that you have every reason to feel as confident as you can act.

 Join a club or a sports team that gets you out in the community and engaging with other people.
 This will help you meet new people who share your same interests.
 Also, by practicing new activities, you will be conquering a fear of the unknown, which often comes along with extreme shyness.